c-marca/Thesis-Code/README.md

 - Weight Decay
 - Accuracy & Loss charts

-MobileNetV1 is imported from pytorchcv
+-MobileNetV1 is imported from pytorchcv
+-SqueezeNet is imported from timm

 # TO DO